CoinOpLLC/mule/docs/TheBookOfBooks.md

 #### Novations

-Links which model `Instrument` lifecycle transformation acts (such as M&A actions) as events connecting `Instrument.Key`s.
+Links which model `Instrument` lifecycle transformation acts (such as M&A actions) as events connecting `Instruments.Key`s.

 Motivation: an (immutable) `Instrument` can hide an extensive history.